-When: Prior to starting the program Registration Packet and Fee What:

-Reviewed by: Cardiology Residency Training and Credentials Committee
+Regis stration Send to: When: What: Reviewed by: Response time: ACVIM Office Within 90 days of beginning Residency Training Program Registration Packet and Fee Cardiology Residency Training and Credentials Committee 8 weeks

-Two months (at least one month prior to start date) Response time:
+Gene ral Examination

+Send to: ACVIM Office

+When: By October 1 of the year preceding the examination

-Supervising Diplomate progress letter, two multiple-choice What:
+What: Supervising Diplomate progress letter, two multiple-choice questions and fee

-ACVIM Office Reviewed by:
+Reviewed by: ACVIM Office

-30 days Response time:
+Response time: 30 days

+Crede Credentials for Specialty Examination

-Send to: Cardiology Residency Training and Credentials Committee
+Send to: Cardiology Residency Training and Credentials Committee Chair

+When: By October 1 of the year preceding the examination

+What: Credentials Packet

-Credentials Packet What: Credentials Committee Reviewed by:
+Reviewed by: Credentials Committee

-Response time: Four months
+Response time: Five months

+Appea als

+Send to: ACVIM Office

-When: Within 30 days of notification to the candidate Brief letter summarizing the basis for the appeal What:
+When: Within 30 days of notification to the candidate

+What: Brief letter summarizing the basis for the appeal

-Reviewed by: ACVIM Appeals Committee Response by: ACVIM Professional Liaison
+Reviewed by: ACVIM Appeals Committee

+Response by: ACVIM Professional Liaison

+Response time: Within 30 days of receipt of appeal

 E.1.
 Guidelines For Registered Cardiology Residency Programs

 E.1.a.
-Description of the Program
+Desc ription of the Program

 E.1.a.1.
 Duration